OvercastCommunity/overcastcommunity.github.io/_posts/2021-07-09-CTW-Map-Making-Contest.md

  - 3 months of Donor

 If you already have a Donor rank, you can request for it to be given to somebody else.
-A map author can only claim the prize of their highest placement if they submitted more than 1 map, but they will still receive 5 map tokens per submission.
+Participants may claim a maximum of 3 sponsor tokens, multiple submissions will not earn additional tokens.

 # Map Making Server
 We’re always looking to help our map building community by introducing new tools and services.
 With this contest we’re launching a closed beta of our map making server.
 This will be an ever evolving experience, designed with PGM maps in mind.
 We plan to release new features on a regular basis with a public launch later this summer.